patvadidheeraj-cyber/Miniproject/README.md

 IoT Sensor Monitoring System

-This is a simple IoT project that monitors sensor data in real time using an ESP8266 and Firebase.
+This is a IoT project that monitors sensor data in real time using an ESP8266 ,DHT22 and Firebase.
 The data is displayed on a web dashboard so it can be viewed live from anywhere.

 ---